rudionrails/mongodb-maintenance/README.md

 Once you have downloaded the files, you will need to open up the `backup.js` file and possibly change the backup settings to your liking.
 By default, the `backup.js` will use rsync to move your files to a designated location.
+However, there is an example on how to tar your database within the `backup.js`.

 Execute the script as follows: